Benzocaine: Pharmacodynamics

 Pain is caused by the stimulation of free nerve endings.
 When the nerve endings are stimulated, sodium enters the neuron, causing depolarization of the nerve and subsequent initiation of an action potential.
 The action potential is propagated down the nerve toward the central nervous system, which interprets this as pain.
-Benzocaine acts to inhibit the voltage-dependent sodium channels (VDSCs) on the neuron membrane, stopping the propagation of the action potential.
+Benzocaine acts to inhibit the voltage-gated sodium channels (VGSCs) on the neuron membrane, stopping the propagation of the action potential.

 Chemistry

 Benzocaine is the ethyl ester of p-aminobenzoic acid (PABA).
 It can be prepared from PABA and ethanol by Fischer esterification or via the reduction of ethyl p-nitrobenzoate.
 Benzocaine is sparingly soluble in water; it is more soluble in dilute acids and very soluble in ethanol, chloroform, and ethyl ether.
-The melting point of benzocaine is 88–90 °C, and the boiling point is about 310 °C. The density of benzocaine is 1.17 g/cm3.
+The melting point of benzocaine is 88–92 °C, and the boiling point is about 310 °C. The density of benzocaine is 1.17 g/cm3.

 Benzocaine is commonly found, particularly in Britain, as an additive in street cocaine and also as a bulking agent in "legal highs".
-Whilst giving a numbing effect similar to cocaine, users prefer Benzocaine as it is a better bulking and binding agent that can't be detected once mixed.
-Benzocaine is the most popular cutting agent worldwide.
+Benzocaine gives a numbing effect similar to cocaine and as a bulking and binding agent it can not be detected once mixed.
+It is the most popular cutting agent worldwide.

 Treatment of benzocaine with hydrazine leads to aminostimil, a compound related to isoniazid.